 You can follow along with Lysa TerKeurst on Instagram.

 REFLECT AND RESPOND

 Are you in the middle of a difficult season in your life right now?
 Take some time this week to memorize Isaiah 41:10.
 Declare it out loud as a reminder to your own heart that the Lord is with you.

 Join the conversation!
-Share your thoughts about how God has met you and comforted when you were afraid or wondering where He is.
+Share your thoughts about how God has met you and comforted you when you were afraid or wondering where He was.